meta-company/makex/documents/source/tasks.md

 ```

 If any named inputs/outputs are defined as a list, accessing `self.inputs.name` or `self.outputs.name` will return that list.
-You may not access members of the list individually (e.g. using the index operation `self.inputs.example[index]`).
+You may not access members of the list individually (For example, using the index operation `self.inputs.example[index]`).